-Aid Climbing Ratings - The Theory
+Aid Climbing Grades - The Theory

-Aid Climbing Ratings - The Reality
+Aid Climbing Grades - The Reality

+In reality, the grading system doesn’t really work.
 Aid ratings are based entirely on the danger involved.
 The rating does not tell you how physically challenging a pitch is, or how difficult it is to figure out the moves.